hungryjireh/codingpractice/Python/talkcards/README.md

 ## Setup Instructions

-TalkCards is a simple, text-based game that encourages you to connect more deeply with the other party you are playing with.
+TalkCards is a simple, text-based game that encourages you to connect more deeply with other parties during your video calls.

 Create your own questions just by editing questions.csv or by creating a new .csv file!
 You can create new questions, create new categories, or change and remove entries as you like.